salehahmadut/EE319k_SpaceInvaders/README.md

 -value fluctuates a bit, will prob implement hardware averaging later to make it more stable

 -will try to add buttons/missile firing mechanism later tonight

+4/29 3:14 AM

+-implemented edge triggered interrupt/button to shoot missile from spaceship

+-once collisions are implemented (hopefully tmrw), basics of game engine will be done and we can polish up the game from there